ReQuSim: Faithfully simulating near-term quantum repeaters: Results and Discussion

 It is easy to see the pros and cons of adding entanglement purification when considering the extreme ends of the parameter regime: If the initially generated entangled states are of such low fidelity that after performing entanglement swapping the output state is no longer useful (\eg,~it would introduce a too high quantum bit error rate for key distribution or fall short of some threshold fidelity at the output), no meaningful connection can be established without a mechanism to improve the fidelity.
 Entanglement purification protocols can help in this case by increasing the fidelity above the relevant threshold, if the quality of the quantum memories is sufficiently high to accommodate the additional time needed to perform them.
 However, if the decoherence time of the quantum memories is very short, clearly any gain in the fidelity from entanglement purification will long be gone by the time the required classical information arrives and therefore, performing entanglement swapping as soon as possible is more desirable.

-By investigating the parameters in between those extremes, we can quantify under which circumstances the initial fidelity is low enough to warrant the use of entanglement purification and what memory times need to be achieved in order to make that possible.
+Here we investigate parameters in between those extremes and especially initial fidelities $F_\mathrm{init}$ for which both approaches with and without the use of an \textit{entanglement purification protocol} (EPP) can, in principle, achieve non-zero key rates.
+This allows us to quantify under which circumstances the use of EPPs can be beneficial in this intermediate regime and what memory times need to be achieved in order to make that possible.
 A similar perspective on the trade-off between using additional memories for entanglement purification or multiplexing has been studied in Ref.~\cite{Bernardes2011}, albeit with perfect quantum memories.

 For now, consider a setup with a single repeater station, \ie, consisting of two repeater links.
 The repeater station is equipped with an entangled pair source and four memories per repeater link, so multiple pairs can potentially be established simultaneously.
-Either 0, 1 or 2 steps of the DEJMPS \emph{entanglement purification protocol} (EPP) \cite{dejmps} (see also Appendix \ref{sec:explain_epp}) are performed on each side before the station applies entanglement swapping.
+Either 0, 1 or 2 steps of the DEJMPS entanglement purification protocol \cite{dejmps} (see also Appendix \ref{sec:explain_epp}) are performed on each side before the station applies entanglement swapping.
 The established connections are then used to perform quantum key distribution.
 However, entanglement purification is a probabilistic process and measurement outcomes have to be communicated between the involved parties in order for them to know whether the EPP has been successful.

 If no entanglement purification is performed, the end stations do not need to have quantum memories, because the arriving qubits can be measured right away.
 However, when performing entanglement purification the end stations will also need to be equipped with quantum memories.
 Since in this instance we are only concerned about the secret key rate and not about storing a final long distance entangled state, at the end stations the output qubits of the final EPP step can be measured immediately to avoid additional time in memory, even though the classical information about whether the entanglement purification was successful has not arrived yet.